 Discovery of Cells

-Edited By Irshad Anwar | Updated on Aug 12, 2024 11:13 AM IST
+Edited By Irshad Anwar | Updated on Nov 07, 2024 04:26 PM IST

 Who Discovered Cells?

-The early observations are explained below-
+The early discoveries related to cell are explained below-

 Robert Hooke and the First Observation of Cells (1665)

-Hooke – in 1665, by observing the cellular structure using an optimised self-designed compound microscope, made this fine discovery.
-He was able to note that the cork was made of many small cavities that were box-like in shape which he referred to as “cells” As a result of detailing his observations and illustrating these cells, Hooke paved the way for the subsequent study of living tissues owing to the discovery of a new Structural realm that exists out of the human sight.
+Robert Hooke in 1665, by observing the cellular structure using an optimised self-designed compound microscope, made this fine discovery.
+He was able to note that the cork was made of many small cavities that were box-like in shape which he referred to as “cells” As a result of detailing his observations and illustrating these cells, Hooke paved the way for the subsequent study of living tissues owing to the discovery of a new structural realm that exists out of the human sight.

-Diagram: Hooke’s Microscope and Cork Cells
+Hooke’s Microscope and Cork Cells

 Anton van Leeuwenhoek's Microscopic Discoveries (1670s)